Mixed Logit Models and Network Formation: Literature Review

 There is a class of network-formation models, which are sometimes called `edge-independent models' \cite{chandrasekhar2016econometrics}, that make the assumption that each edge in a network forms independently of all other edges.
-Examples of edge-independent network models {include Erd\H{o}s--R\'{e}nyi (ER) graphs} \cite{newman2010networks}, random geometric graphs \cite{penrose2003random}, and risk-sharing models \cite{fafchamps2007risk}.
-By considering {a set} of synthetic networks, we illustrate how to use the RC model to estimate parameters in edge-independent models of networks.
+Examples of edge-independent network models include Erd\H{o}s--R\'{e}nyi (ER) graphs \cite{newman2010networks}, random geometric graphs (RGGs) \cite{penrose2003random}, and risk-sharing models \cite{fafchamps2007risk}.
+Using a set of synthetic networks, we demonstrate how to use the RC model to estimate parameters in edge-independent models of networks.
+We also illustrate how to use the RC model to estimate parameters in preferential-attachment (PA) network models \cite{Yule1925,Simon1955,Price76ageneral,newman2010networks}.
+In a PA model, one begins with a seed network (which typically is small) and new nodes arrive and connect to the network as time marches on.
+Each new node connects to one or more existing nodes with a probability that is determined by a specified kernel.
+Estimating parameters in a PA model can help improve understanding of how a node chooses which edges to form.
+As an example of PA, we study a patent citation network using our RC model.